Tyler-Keith-Thompson/Workflow/Sources/Workflow/Workflow.docc/GettingStarted/Getting-Started.md

+# Getting Started
+A quick tutorial on how to get started with Workflow.

-# Interested in seeing examples of Workflow in action?
+## Interested in seeing examples of Workflow in action?
 Start by cloning the repo and checking out the 'WorkflowExample' scheme.
 This should give you a decent idea of how the library works.
 If you want to create a new project, read on.

-# CocoaPods with Storyboards
+## CocoaPods with Storyboards

-## Adding the dependency
+### Adding the dependency
 ```ruby
 pod 'DynamicWorkflow/UIKit'
 ```
 Add the above line to your Podfile.

-For more installation instructions, see the wiki on [installation](https://github.com/wwt/Workflow/wiki/Installation).
+For more installation instructions, see the article on <doc:Installation>.

-## Create the convenience protocols for storyboard loading
+### Create the convenience protocols for storyboard loading
 It is best practice to use the [StoryboardLoadable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/StoryboardLoadable.html) protocol to connect your [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html) to your Storyboard.
 Additionally, to limit the amount of duplicate code, you can make a convenience protocol for each storyboard.
 ```swift
 import Workflow